Robert R. “Bob” Stonoff, 89, died Dec. 9, 2019, at his daughter’s home near Sequim, WA, after an extended illness.

 Anna Mary suggests donations in memoriam may be made, if desired, to Wesleyan Church Global Partners to support Stonoff’s nephew Fred Cromer (https://www.globalpartnersonline.org/missionary/wm04- 0172/).

-To plant a tree in memory of Robert R Stonoff, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert R Stonoff, please visit our floral store.